robbert-vdh/yabridge/docs/architecture.md

 window with more controls this is even more important as it allows you to still interact with those controls using the keyboard.

+The last big feature we implement here is support for Wine->X11 drag-and-drop.
+All of this happens in `src/wine-host/xdnd-proxy.{h,cpp}`.
+There we simply rely on the fact that Wine's OLE drag-and-drop implementation uses a tracker window that stores the `IDataSource` used for the drop.
+That means that we can just listen for that tracker window being created, read the data the plugin is trying to drag-and-drop, and then set up XDND with that same data.

 ## VST2 plugins

 When a VST2 plugin gets initialized using the process described above, we'll